pingcap/docs/dashboard/dashboard-access.md

 ## Browser compatibility

-You can use TiDB Dashboard in the following desktop browsers which are common and updated timely:
+You can use TiDB Dashboard in the following common desktop browsers of a relatively newer version:

 - Chrome >= 77
 - Firefox >= 68